/ Charline Grant

 Partner & Managing Director, KEDZ Consulting

-Garth is an experienced consultant, keynote speaker and government relations expert who specializes in providing diversity, equity and inclusion training for senior leadership and governance boards.
+Garth (he/him) is an experienced consultant, keynote speaker and government relations expert who specializes in providing diversity, equity and inclusion training for senior leadership and governance boards.

 Garth has been advocating for social change since he was 19.
 During the resurgence of Black culture in the early 1990s, he founded an organization devoted to equity and empowerment that was featured by CBC.
 He studied business and immigration law in college, did social activism work in Toronto’s Jane-and-Finch neighbourhood and grassroots organizing for a local city councilor.
 More recently, he and Charline founded Skillz Basketball Lab to provide affordable training and court rental space for their community.

 Garth has served as a representative and advisor to prominent city councilors and political party leaders on issues of diversity, equity and inclusion.
 He was an executive assistant to a provincial party leader, and a member of the campaign and debate-preparation teams for a federal party leader.

 In his role with a government relations consulting firm, he was instrumental in drafting successful engagement plans that cut through bureaucracy to help Indigenous groups and community groups effectively lobby governments.
 He’s an expert at navigating government structures and policy to serve the needs of his clients and community.
 A recognized leader on the subject, Garth has been invited by media and top universities to present keynote addresses on racial justice in Canada, the U.S. and Europe.

 / Equity & Inclusion